wiselencave/Warcraft_MRF_Blender/mrf_info.md

 - Using a model as a unit portrait.
 MRF models can be displayed in the portrait view of units, utilizing the MDX camera.

+- Using a model as 3D main menu screen in pre-reforged patches.

-As for the world space and the space of 3D menu screens and campaigns (in pre-reforged patches), MRF will also be rendered there, but only as a static object, that is, the mesh from zero frame of the MRF will be loaded.
+As for the world space and the space of 3D campaign screens, MRF will also be rendered there, but only as a static object, that is, the mesh from zero frame of the MRF will be loaded.

 In short, **MRF animation is only functional in screen space, and while the map is running**.